-This simplistic DIY dog balm can be stored and used for up to 2 years.
+This simple DIY dog balm can be stored and used for up to 2 years.
 Its benefits aren’t limited to just one season out of the year.
-You’ll find the tackiness of the wax and the moisturizing qualities of the oils help the paws stay healthy while walking on hot pavement during the summer, too.
+You’ll find the tackiness of the wax and the moisturizing qualities of the oils help your dog's paws stay healthy while walking on hot pavement during the summer, too.

-The benefits of wearing most paw-protective gear during the winter is plain.
-There’s no need to rinse or wipe your pet’s paws off after every outdoor excursion, no need to worry about any harmful snow-deterrent chemicals eating away at their skin or becoming ingested, no need to wonder if sharp ice or objects have become lodged.
-All in all, dog booties provide more and better paw protection, and there are specifically designed boots for winter time as opposed to hiking shoes, or all-season ones.
+The benefits of wearing dog paw protection gear is that there's no need to clean the paws off afterwards, no need to worry about any harmful snow-deterrent chemicals eating away at paw skin or getting eaten, no need to wonder if sharp ice or objects have become lodged.
+Overall, dog booties are one of the best ways of protecting dog paws in winter, and some are made for winter time specifically.

-During this process, it’s also beneficial to use a treat that is extremely motivating to them.
-That can mean getting something they don’t usually eat on a daily basis, like shredded bites of chicken, cut up hot dogs, or pieces of bacon.
-The more exciting and delicious the treat, the more likely they’re to come around to the idea of wearing boots.
+Use a treat that is motivating to your pooch (ideally, something they rarely eat, like shredded chicken, cut up hot dogs, or bacon).
+The more exciting and delicious the treat, the more likely they’re to come around to the idea of wearing dog boots.

 2. Touch your dog’s paws.
 This is important sensitivity training you should begin when they’re a puppy as it makes vet and grooming visits much more pleasant and easy going.
 Many animals feel very vulnerable when their paws are touched and so spending some time getting your pet familiar with the sensation of being touched there will benefit the both of you.
 At first, only touch a paw for a couple of seconds and always follow up with a treat.
 Build up the time.
 After working on the front two paws, move on to the back two.
 The back two paws are typically more sensitive, and dogs are generally more protective of these, thus extra patience may be needed when maneuvering sensitivity training here.